Ancells Farm Nature Reserve

 The abundance of flying insects makes the reserve a popular feeding spot for bats, which can be seen darting through the air on warm summer evenings.

-Ancells Farm supports a multiplicity of wildlife that is wonderful to see, but if you plan on visiting please take care as this nature reserve is sensitive to disturbance.
+Ancells Farm supports a multiplicity of wildlife that is wonderful to see, but if you plan to visit, please take care as this nature reserve is sensitive to disturbance.